vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 Right now we are creating the pool using the graphics queue family.
 This is because we will submit the commands to the same queue as the graphics one.

-Now that the structure is initialized, lets write the code for the `immediate_submit` function
+Now that the structure is initialized, let's write the code for the `immediate_submit` function

 ```cpp